hellfirehd/DKW.TransactionExtractor/docs/CLASSIFICATION_GUIDE.md

     },
     "categoryId": "gifts",
     "categoryName": "Gifts",
-    "comment": "Birthday gift for Sarah"
+    "comment": "Birthday gift for Sarah",
+    "matcherType": "Contains"
   }
 ]
 ```

-**Note:** The `comment` property is included in each classified transaction object.
+**Note:** The JSON output now includes a top-level `matcherType` property in each classified transaction object when applicable; it is `null` for manually classified transactions without a matcher addition.

 ## Processing Flow